 Whether you are shooting the video with real people or creating it with animations, it is important to make a solid plan first.
 Start out with brainstorming general ideas of what your video should be about.
 Once you have decided on the gist of it, begin writing your script, dividing it carefully into scenes.
-Depending on the nature of your video, you may have to expand on the individual scenes to further visualise how it will end up looking in the video.
+Depending on the nature of your video, you may have to expand on the individual scenes to further visualize how it will end up looking in the video.
 For instance, you can create a storyboard and a shot list.
-It is much easier to make changes to your script while your video is still in pre-production, as compared to realising that you made a grave mistake when the scenes have already been shot.
+It is much easier to make changes to your script while your video is still in pre-production, as compared to realizing that you made a grave mistake when the scenes have already been shot.

 Come Up with a Timeline